 Yala National Park in Sri Lanka has the highest population density of leopards in the world!
 If you want to see a leopard, there is no better place!

-But for now, I’m going to focus solely on the leopards, because I can see you saying, Yeah, yeah, I know, there’s other wildlife, but tell me about the leopards and how likely I am to see one!
+But for now, I’m going to focus solely on the leopards.
+I can see you saying, Yeah, yeah, I know, there’s other wildlife, but tell me about the leopards.
+And of course, how likely I am to see one.

 When trying to decide which national parks to visit in Sri Lanka, I choose Yala for one reason: leopards!
 I hoped that on a new continent, they would not continue to elude me and be into playing games!

-My second time in Yala, I was visiting with Leopard Trails, and got closer, approximately 15 meters away.
-Our jeep was fortunate enough to grab a good position and while I didn’t get a photo of the mother and both of her cubs, I did get one of the cubs who was moving around a bit through the bush and came out just long enough for me to get these photos:
+My second time in Yala, I was visiting with Leopard Trails, and I got closer, approximately 15 meters away.
+Our jeep was fortunate enough to grab a good position.
+While I didn’t get a photo of the mother and both of her cubs, I did get one of the cubs who was moving around a bit through the bush.

 A few of the jeep drivers got excited and pulled in closer and closer to give their guests a better viewing opportunity.
-This agitated the poor leopard, who then decided to seek out solace, which meant he had to climb down the tree and crossed the road several meters from our jeep as he did so to meet up with his mother!
+This agitated the poor leopard.
+He then decided to seek out solace.
+That meant he had to climb down the tree and cross the road which was several meters from our jeep to meet up with his mother!
 This resulted in a leopard viewing of a lifetime:

 Know Before You Go Leopard Spotting in Yala National Park:

 - If at all possible, go more than once.
-I went once with another safari company and twice with Leopard Trails who provides two safaris each day for their guests as part of their luxury tented safari experience.
-This will greatly increase your chances of seeing a leopard at least once, plus every time you go you see something different.
+This will greatly increase your chances of seeing a leopard at least once.
+Plus every time you go you see something different.

 - Go with a reputable company that emphasizes the animal’s welfare over a great photo opportunity.
 It’s possible to balance the two.